MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-716.md

 -->

-As an inventory manager, use the report to:
+Inventory managers use the report to:

-* Monitor the direct unit cost and last direct cost of items to ensure they are being stored and managed efficiently
+* Monitor the direct unit cost and last direct cost of items and ensure they're stored and managed efficiently.
-* Analyze the profit percentage and profit of items to determine if they are profitable for the company
+* Analyze the profit percentage and profit of items and determine their profitability.
-* Determine if there are any pricing strategies that can be implemented to increase profit margins
+* Determine whether to implement pricing strategies and increase profit margins.

-As a purchasing manager, use the report to:
+Purchasing managers use the report to:

-* Review the direct unit cost and last direct cost of items to ensure they are being purchased at a reasonable price
+* Review the direct unit cost and last direct cost of items and ensure they're paying reasonable prices.
-* Analyze the profit percentage and profit of items to determine if they are profitable for the company
+* Analyze the profit percentage and profit of items and determine their profitability.
-* Determine if there are any pricing strategies that can be implemented to increase profit margins
+* Determine whether to implement pricing strategies and increase profit margins.

-As a sales manager, use the report to:
+Sales managers use the report to:

-* Analyze the unit price and profit of items to ensure they are priced competitively
+* Analyze the unit price and profit of items and ensure they're competitive.
-* Determine if there are any pricing strategies that can be implemented to increase sales and profit margins
+* Determine whether to implement pricing strategies and increase sales and profit margins.
-* Monitor the profit margins of specific items over time
+* Monitor the profit margins of specific items over time.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze the direct unit cost and last direct cost of items to determine the cost of goods sold
+* Analyze the direct unit cost and last direct cost of items and determine the cost of goods sold.
-* Determine the profit percentage and profit of specific items to understand the profitability of the company's inventory
+* Determine the profit percentage and profit of specific items and understand their profitability.
-* Identify trends and patterns in the cost and pricing information of specific items
+* Identify trends and patterns in the cost and pricing information of specific items.

 ## Try the report